Lila's Forensic Pathway

 1. Apply to both

-2. Treat WVU as the front-runner
+2. Treat Penn State as the number one school

-• math rises meaningfully
+• Penn State becomes easier to justify if math rises meaningfully

 Action Steps